shambo-cyb/shambo-cyb/README.md

 <h2> 🔭 Current Projects </h2>

-**Wazuh SIEM on Proxmox**
+# Wazuh SIEM on Proxmox 🛡️

+**Overview:**
-  - Built a SIEM environment by deploying Wazuh inside Proxmox on a base Ubuntu Server.
+Built a complete Security Information and Event Management (SIEM) environment by deploying **Wazuh** inside **Proxmox** on an **Ubuntu Server**.
-  - Designed to collect, analyze, and visualize security events in a virtualized lab.

-**Active Directory Security Lab**
-  - Configured an AD domain environment with user/role-based permission assignments.
-  - Focused on access control, authentication, and exploring incident response detection use cases.
+**Key Features:**
+- Centralized collection, analysis, and visualization of security events.
+- Monitored virtualized lab systems to detect threats and anomalous behavior.
+- Hands-on experience with SIEM dashboards, alerts, and reporting.

 ---

-<h2> 🌱 What I’m Learning </h2>

-- Security operations & SIEM monitoring
-- Threat detection & incident response
-- Virtualization and system hardening
-- Cyber attack simulation & penetration testing
-- Windows & Linux system administration
-- Network scanning & vulnerability assessment
-- Log analysis & alert management
+# Active Directory Security Lab 🔐

+**Overview:**
+Configured a full **Active Directory (AD)** domain environment to explore security, access control, and incident response scenarios.

+**Highlights:**
+- Implemented **user and role-based permissions** for controlled access.
-- Endpoint security deployment & management
+- Tested **authentication mechanisms** and security policies.
-- MITRE ATT&CK framework application
-- Network configuration, subnetting, and traffic monitoring
+- Explored real-world **incident detection and response** use cases.
+- Developed an understanding of how AD integrates with monitoring tools like Wazuh.

 ---